How a 1967 poem became the creative inspiration for an agency taking on Big Brother

 We see the poem’s ambiguity first play out in the wordmark, AWO.
 The A, W, and O are peculiarly and unevenly spaced out.
 That’s because Accept & Proceed “redacted” the rest of the letters in “All Watched Over.”
 Initially, Johnston says, people who come across the brand might associate the acronym with some international entity.
 It starts a conversation about what it actually stands for—a poem—then a conversation about the poem itself and what it means.
 “The ambiguity is part of opening up a conversation about something that is quite complex,” says Johnston.

 The poem is also referenced with the brand’s bookish typeface, Baskerville, and by laying out the black-and-white copy in what looks like stanzas or lines of code.
 The copy follows the rules of “concrete poetry,” when text is placed in a way that gives the copy itself a visual form (such as a spiral, for instance).
-The structure of the text draws the eye to the words themselves, written by poet Thomas Sharp.
+The structure of the text draws the eye to the words themselves, written by Sharp.

 There are also visuals that reinforce what the agency does—protect you from spying.
 CCTV imagery reinforces a sense of being observed; there’s a red light on the site to indicate you’re not being surveilled; and expressive, typographic black-and-white eye stickers to put up over your computer camera.